elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-questions-can-help-identify-an-authors-point-of-view-in-a-text.md

 score: -1.0
 related_article1:
     id: 162258
+    title: >-
-    title: What are the different types of evidence commonly used in texts, and how do they support claims?
+        What are the different types of evidence commonly used in texts, and how do they support claims?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-different-types-of-evidence-commonly-used-in-texts-and-how-do-they-support-claims
 related_article2:
-    id: 162258
+    id: 162256
-    title: What are the different types of evidence commonly used in texts, and how do they support claims?
+    title: >-
+        What questions can help identify an author's point of view in a text?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-different-types-of-evidence-commonly-used-in-texts-and-how-do-they-support-claims
+    url: /learn/education-studies/questions/what-questions-can-help-identify-an-authors-point-of-view-in-a-text
 related_article3:
-    id: 162257
+    id: 162266
-    title: How does word choice, including loaded language, impact the point of view presented in a text?
+    title: >-
+        What are the health benefits associated with a plant-based diet, and how do they contribute to disease prevention?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-word-choice-including-loaded-language-impact-the-point-of-view-presented-in-a-text
+    url: /learn/education-studies/questions/what-are-the-health-benefits-associated-with-a-plantbased-diet-and-how-do-they-contribute-to-disease-prevention
 related_article4:
-    id: 162562
+    id: 162253
-    title: What are the characteristics of cause-and-effect and compare-and-contrast text structures?
+    title: >-
+        What are some key questions to ask when determining an author's purpose?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-causeandeffect-and-compareandcontrast-text-structures
+    url: /learn/education-studies/questions/what-are-some-key-questions-to-ask-when-determining-an-authors-purpose
 related_article5:
-    id: 162555
+    id: 162265
-    title: What are some key questions to ask when determining an author's purpose?
+    title: >-
+        How does the ecological footprint of a diet impact environmental sustainability?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-key-questions-to-ask-when-determining-an-authors-purpose
+    url: /learn/education-studies/questions/how-does-the-ecological-footprint-of-a-diet-impact-environmental-sustainability
 ---

 &nbsp;